TPRockville/dAnalytics/README.md

 http://danalytics.tpgsi.com

-The paragraphs below describe the tailored approach that our team leveraged in response to the Agile Delivery Services RFQ (4QTFHS150004) to design and build the dAnalytics prototype. dAnalytics is based on the Adverse Events, Enforcement Reports data available on openFDA (https://open.fda.gov/).
+The paragraphs below describe the tailored approach that the TurningPoint team leveraged in response to the Agile Delivery Services RFQ (4QTFHS150004) to design and build the dAnalytics prototype. dAnalytics is based on the Adverse Events, Enforcement Reports data available on openFDA (https://open.fda.gov/).

 Upon project initiation, TurningPoint assembled a small, focused team that included a Product Manager, Architect, Requirements analysts and DevOps engineers.
 The Product Owner (Project Manager) was given complete and final authority over the scope of the project and features to be implemented, and was ultimately responsible for how well the solution meets the needs of its users.
 His responsibilities included ensuring that features were built correctly, managing feature and bug backlogs, as well as budget management.
 Each team member was selected based on their experience in modern digital services, Big Data Analytics technology stack, and DevOps techniques, such as continuous integration and continuous deployment.
 The team was divided into a Requirements team and a DevOps team, which was then subdivided into Rest API, Hadoop and UI teams.
 To maximize productivity, team members were split between two shifts.